Water Service - Understanding the Process

 To prevent delays in processing your application, make sure the following information is clearly provided on the site plan:

-- Improvements such as existing and proposed curbs and sidewalks, structures, landscaping, trees, and any natural amenities.
+- Show plans for site improvements, such as existing and proposed curbs and sidewalks, structures, landscaping, trees, and any natural amenities.

-- Property lines, right-of-way lines, easements, area ways, street center lines, and dimensions to established reference lines.
+- Show property lines, right-of-way lines, easements, area ways, street center lines, and dimensions to established reference lines.

 - A profile (cross-section) that shows the depth of each existing and proposed utility.

-- Plan signed and stamped by a Washington state licensed engineer or surveyor.
+- Plans must be signed and stamped by a licensed engineer or surveyor in Washington State.

 After completing the steps above, you will receive an invoice via email.
 Pay your invoice following the payment instructions on the second page of your invoice.